-- All LLCs will be shared responsibly with the DSL, recorded in writing and dealt with in an appropriate and timely manner. - All LLCs will be reviewed at least monthly and or in response to incidents as necessary, so that potential patterns of concerning, problematic or inappropriate behaviour can be identified. - If LLCs are found to be escalating and are reaching the harm threshold, A referral will be made to the LADO.
+- All LLCs will be shared responsibly with the DSL, recorded in writing and dealt with in an appropriate and timely manner. - All LLCs will be reviewed, so that potential patterns of concerning, problematic or inappropriate behaviour can be identified. - If LLCs are found to be escalating and are reaching the harm threshold, A referral will be made to the LADO.